On the function approximation error for risk-sensitive reinforcement learning: Preliminaries and Background

 \section{Preliminaries and Background}

 We begin by recalling the risk-sensitive framework.
-Consider an irreducible aperiodic Markov chain $\{X_n\}$ on a finite state space $S = \{1, 2, \dots, s\}$, with transition matrix $P = [[p(j|i)]] i,j \in S$.
-While our real concern is a controlled Markov chain, we aim here at a policy evaluation algorithm for a fixed stationary policy.
+Consider an irreducible aperiodic Markov chain $\{X_n\}$ on a finite state space $S = \{1, 2, \dots, s\}$, with transition matrix $P = [p(j|i)], i,j \in S$.
+We are concerned here with the problem of prediction in controlled Markov chains i.e. the goal is to find the value of a given stationary policy and for which we shall consider a policy evaluation algorithm.
 Thus we have suppressed the explicit control dependence.
 Let $c:S \times S \to \mathbb{R}$ denote a prescribed `running cost' function and $C$ be the $s \times s$ matrix whose $(i,j)$-th entry is $e^{c(i,j)}$.
 The aim is to evaluate That this limit exists follows from the multiplicative ergodic theorem for Markov chains (see Theorem 1.2 of Balaji and Meyn (2000) \cite{bmrisk}, the sufficient condition (4) therein is trivially verified for the finite state case here).
 Associated with this is the multiplicative Poisson equation (see, e.g., Balaji and Meyn (2000) \cite[Theorem 1.2 (ii)]{bmrisk}): We know from \cite{bmrisk} that there exists $\lambda >0$ and $V : S \to \mathbb{R^+}$ such that the multiplicative Poisson equation holds as follows: